-Teaching your child good dental hygiene is crucial in their development.
+Teaching your child good dental habits is crucial in their development.
 Keeping teeth clean and healthy adds to a child’s overall health.
 Because of this, it’s important for children to understand how to take care of their smiles.

 How Do You Teach Children Good Dental Hygiene?

 - Establish a brushing and flossing routine as young as age 1.

 - Use a pea-sized amount of fluoride toothpaste on your child’s soft-bristled toothbrush.